 Infusing squalane

-Squalane may still be a useful solvent for less complex compounds and ones with lower molecular weights such as flavonoids and carotenoids.
-Squalane’s effectiveness as a solvent depends on the specific plant constituents you’re trying to harness.
-Websites like Dr. Duke’s Phytochemical and Ethnobotanical Databases are indispensable resources for sorting out which constituents a certain plant contains.
+That said, squalane may still be useful for extracting less complex, lower molecular weight constituents such as certain flavonoids and terpenes.
+Its effectiveness as a solvent ultimately depends on the specific plant constituents you’re hoping to harness.
+If you’re not already using it, Dr. Duke’s Phytochemical and Ethnobotanical Databases is an invaluable resource for understanding what compounds a particular plant contains.

-One approach is to use an alcohol intermediary extraction in which a small amount of high-proof ethanol is added to the herb before infusing in squalane.
-The ethanol can help to break down cell walls and dissolve certain constituents that are not easily extracted by squalane alone.
+One way to boost squalane’s solvent power is to use an alcohol intermediary extraction, moistening your herb with a small amount of high-proof ethanol prior to infusing in squalane.
+This step helps break down cell walls and dissolves certain alcohol-soluble constituents that squalane alone may not extract well.

 Have you experimented with infused squalane before?
 Tell us about it in the comments! ♥